 - Development and validation of clinical risk-prediction models or diagnostic tools

 - Studies addressing the nature of disparities in care and outcomes

 The $25,000 grant is for direct costs for a one-year period.
 Costs for laboratory assays, imaging studies (as appropriate), data collection, and statistical support are allowable.
 Principal investigator salary, institutional overhead expenses, major equipment and travel expenses are not allowed.

 The Principal Investigator for the Clinical Research Seed Grant must be 1) an SVS Active Member within the first 10 years of practice or 2) a fellowship- or integrated residency-trained, board-eligible, vascular surgeon within the first 10 years of practice with a full-time faculty position with an SVS Active Member serving as mentor.

 The Principal Investigator may submit only one application for the Clinical Research Seed Grant.
 Residents and fellows are not eligible.

 The application deadline is March 1.
-Decisions regarding the award are sent to applicants within 2 months of the application deadline.
+Decisions regarding the grant will be sent to applicants in May.

 Applications will be reviewed by the SVS Clinical Research Committee.